FAIRYCOREKVLT/Gatherer/README.md

 Tested on Kali Linux and Windows 10.
 Requires Python3.

-Notify me on e-mail if you meet any errors, I'll be thankful.
+Contact me if you meet any errors or have any ideas, I'll be thankful.

 Support me:
 www.buymeacoffee.com/fairycorekvlt